Starting Therapy for the first time? Here’s What to Expect with me (Counselling Sessions in Guildford, Haslemere, Surrey + Online)

 1. Make a Monday Kit

 One of the best ways to ease Sunday night anxiety is to create a Monday Kit.
-Ideally do this on Friday, or if not, on Saturday – so that by Sunday, you already feel organized for the week ahead.
+Ideally do this on Friday, so you already feel organised for the week to come and you can let go and be present for your weekend.

 A Monday Kit is essentially everything you need for a smooth start: